Gimbels: Acquisition and closure

 Brown & Williamson, the American subsidiary of British American Tobacco, a diversified conglomerate based in Louisville, Kentucky, acquired Gimbels in 1973.
 Brown & Williamson also owned Marshall Field's (purchased in 1982), Frederick & Nelson, The Crescent stores, and Kohl's (purchased in 1972).
 Brown & Williamson later created the BATUS Retail Group as a subsidiary company for its retail holdings.

-BATUS initially left the Gimbels chain in the four autonomous divisions that had been established under Gimbel family ownership: Gimbels New York, Gimbels Philadelphia, Gimbels Pittsburgh, and Gimbels Milwaukee.
+BATUS initially left the Gimbels chain in the four autonomous divisions that had been established under Gimbel family ownership: Gimbels New York, Gimbels Baltimore, Gimbels Philadelphia, Gimbels Pittsburgh, and Gimbels Milwaukee.
 Each division operated independently of each other in advertising and buying.
 Each division offered their own charge card which could only be used at Gimbels stores in the same division.
-In 1983, Gimbels New York and Gimbels Philadelphia were combined into a single entity, Gimbels East, in an attempt to reduce corporate overhead.
+In 1983, Gimbels New York, Gimbels Baltimore,and Gimbels Philadelphia were combined into a single entity, Gimbels East, in an attempt to reduce corporate overhead.

 Deciding that Gimbels was a marginal performer with little potential for increased profitability, BATUS in 1986 decided to close its Gimbels division and sell its store properties.
 Some of the more attractive branches were taken over by Stern's (Allied Stores), Pomeroy's (Allied Stores), Kaufmann's (May Department Stores), or Boston Store.
 The cornerstone of the chain, the downtown Milwaukee store where Adam Gimbel had first found success (and supposedly the most profitable Gimbel store), was handed to BATUS sister division Marshall Field's, but eventually closed in 1997.

 Store divisions

-Gimbels flagship stores were located in New York City, Philadelphia, Pittsburgh, Milwaukee.
+Gimbels flagship stores were located in New York City, Baltimore, Philadelphia, Pittsburgh, Milwaukee.